jtinosa/Game-Development/Lesson2.md

       - **First-Person shooters (FPSs)**: the player has first-person perspective and cannot see his or her character onscreen.
 The player can see the character’s weapons, as well as the other characters in the game.
       - **Third-person shooters**: Allow players to see their characters, along with the rest of the game world.
 An advantage of third-person shooters is that the player has a much wider perspective than in an FPS—which is limited to straight-ahead vision.
    3. **Racing**: The racing action sub-genre also uses a first-person or third-person perspective.
 The standard scenario involves the player’s vehicle (usually a racecar) racing one or more opponents on a variety of roads or terrains.
 The player attempts to make the vehicle move as quickly as possible without losing control of it.
-   4. Fighting: Many fighting games are two-person games in which each player controls a figure on screen and uses a combination of moves to attack the opponent and to defend against the opponent’s attacks.
-These games are often viewed from a side perspective, and each session lasts only an average of 90 seconds
+   4. **Fighting**: Many fighting games are two-person games in which each player controls a figure on screen and uses a combination of moves to attack the opponent and to defend against the opponent’s attacks.
+These games are often viewed from a side perspective, and each session lasts only an average of 90 seconds.
+2. **Adventure**
+ - Adventure games are all about unraveling stories, exploring worlds, collecting, navigating mazes, decoding messages, and solving puzzles.
+ - Unlike action games, adventure games are usually turn-based—allowing the player to have time for reflective thoughts.
+3. **Action-Adventure**
+ - action-adventure genre is the only hybrid genre that has distinguished itself as an accepted genre.
+ - The action component allows for quick, reflexive movements as the character dodges and hunts down enemies—while the adventure component adds conceptual puzzles and story elements to the game.
+Pure adventure gamers are not usually interested in action-adventures because they are used to the slower pace of adventure games.
+ - The action-adventure hybrid has attracted a new audience as well as some pure action players.
+4. **Casino**
+ - Gambling has been shown to be addictive, and some game developers are considering incorporating gambling into more sophisticated electronic games.
+ - Casino games, which are often electronic versions of popular games—such as roulette, craps, poker, blackjack, and slot machines are found in on-ground casinos.
+ - The addiction motivation is closely tied to gambling, and many online versions of this genre are run by online gambling sites.
+5. **Puzzle**
+ - Although puzzle elements appear in many game genres, a pure puzzle game focuses on the player solving a puzzle or series of puzzles without controlling a character.
+ - There is little or no story surrounding in puzzle games, which can be either real-time or turnbased.
+ - The pattern-based puzzle game Tetris—one of the most popular puzzle games of all time, is played in real time, involving a fast-paced game-playing experience.
+6. **Role-Playing Games**
+ - Like adventure games, RPGs are characterized by containing strong storylines—but RPGs also contain player-characters that improve throughout the course of the game.
+ - Themes in RPGs are usually variations on “save the world”, such as finding the person responsible for a murder, rescuing someone who has been kidnapped, destroying a dangerous object, or killing monsters.
+ - Combat is one way in which the heroes advance—gaining strength, experience, and money to buy new equipment.